mcibor/speedomondo/README.md

 Small extension for Chrome and Endomondo.

 ### Description
-Extensoin calculates and displays average speed in selected section of a workout at endomondo website.
+Extension calculates and displays average speed in selected section of a workout at endomondo website.

 ### Installation
 1. Clone repository.